Dirigentas/web_scraper/README.md

 -   have PHP and composer installed in your system
 -   run below terminal commands:
     -   composer install
+    -   choose desired flights destinations and dates in FlightsDetails.php
     -   composer run-script start

 ## 🎯 Project features